Terry Clifford

 Terrence (Terry) Clifford (born 12 November 1938) is a Canadian former educator and politician.
 Clifford served as a Progressive Conservative party member of the House of Commons of Canada.

-Born in Acton, Ontario, Terry was an educator and school principal by career.
+Born in Acton, Ontario, Clifford was an educator and school principal by career.
 He was educated at Universities of; Guelph, Toronto and Cornell.
-Throughout more than 25 years in education, Mr. Clifford taught elementary, secondary and university levels.
-He innovated several programs, authored a mathematics text series and has accepted Provincial awards for outstanding community leadership both as a teacher and Principal.
+Through a career in education spanning more than 25 years, he taught elementary, secondary and university levels, innovating several programs and authoring a mathematics text series.
+He also accepted provincial awards for outstanding community leadership, both as a teacher and principal.

-Mr. Clifford served almost 10 years in public service.
-He represented the Ontario riding of London—Middlesex where he was first elected in the 1984 federal election and re-elected in 1988, therefore becoming a member in the 33rd and 34th Canadian Parliaments.
+Clifford represented the Ontario riding of London—Middlesex in the House of Commons, being elected the first time in the 1984 Canadian federal election and narrowly reelected in the 1988 Canadian federal election, thus serving in the 33rd and 34th Canadian Parliaments.

-He served and chaired Caucus and Standing Committees with both national and international responsibilities.
-Key areas of his work were energy / environment, employment, free trade, transport and European Parliamentary relations.
+He served and chaired caucus and standing committees with both national and international responsibilities.
+Key areas of his work were energy / environment, employment, free trade, transport and European parliamentary relations.
 He has been recognized for his success in forging powerful cross partnerships and for his global initiatives in science, technology, business and education.